-More than 90 percent of children with rhabdomyosarcoma can be treated with limb-sparing (also known as limb-salvage) and reconstructive surgery.
+Most children with rhabdomyosarcoma of an extremity can be treated with limb-sparing (also known as limb-salvage) and reconstructive surgery.
 CHOP surgeons regularly perform these complex surgeries and are constantly working to improve outcomes for children with the most difficult-to-treat tumors.

 Limb-sparing surgery is performed under general anesthesia.
 It involves cutting out the tumor and a margin of health tissue surrounding it.
 Depending on the size and location of the tumor, as well as your child’s age and stage of growth, orthopaedic and plastic surgeons may use a variety of reconstructive methods to restore your child’s body function.
 Reconstructive surgery, if necessary, will occur on the same day the tumor is removed.

 - Skin graft, in which a doctor removes skin from the child’s own thigh or buttocks to use it to cover and protect the area where the tumor was removed